-5. A less desirable use of ESOPs is to help companies avoid being acquired by another company.
+- own 50% of their stock can in effect borrow on ESOP loans at subsidized rates and then deduct both the interest and principal payments made on the loans.
+American Airlines and Publix Supermarkets are two of the many firms that have used ESOPs to obtain this benefit, along with motivating employees by giving them an equity interest in the enterprise. - 5.
+A less desirable use of ESOPs is to help companies avoid being acquired by another company.
 The company's CEO, or someone appointed by the CEO, typically acts as trustee for its ESOP, and the trustee is supposed to vote the ESOP's shares according to the will of the plan participants.
 Moreover, the participants, who are the company's employees, usually oppose takeovers because they frequently involve labor cutbacks.
 Therefore, if an ESOP owns a significant percentage of the company's shares, then management has a powerful tool for warding off takeovers.
 This is not good for outside stockholders.

 Are ESOPs good for a company's shareholders?
 In theory, ESOPs motivate employees by providing them with an ownership interest.
 That should increase productivity and thereby enhance stock values.
 Moreover, tax incentives mitigate the costs associated with some ESOPs.
 However, an ESOP can be used to help entrench management, and that could hurt stockholders.
 How do the pros and cons balance out?
 The empirical evidence is not entirely clear, but certain findings are worth noting.
 First, if an ESOP is established to help defend against a takeover, then the firm's stock price typically falls when plans for the ESOP are announced.
 The market does not like the prospect of entrenching management and having to give up the premium normally associated with a takeover.
 However, if the ESOP is established for tax purposes and/or to motivate employees, the stock price generally goes up at the time of the announcement.
 In these cases, the company typically has a subsequent improvement in sales per employee and other long-term performance measures, which stimulates the stock price.
-Indeed, a recent study showed that companies with ESOPs enjoyed a 26% average annual stock return versus a return of only 19% for peer companies without ESOPs.31 Therefore, it appears that ESOPs, if used appropriately, can be a powerful tool to help create shareholder value.
+Indeed, a study showed that companies with ESOPs enjoyed a 26% average annual stock return compared to a return of only 19% for peer companies without ESOPs.30 It thus appears that ESOPs, if used appropriately, can be a powerful tool for creating shareholder value.